 The number of attributes for each feature type (NAF in Table 10c-8) is not explicitly specified but can be determined using HDF5 API to determine the number of rows in each feature description dataset.

 The Figure below depicts Group_F for a hypothetical product with two feature types, SurfaceCurrent and WaterLevel.
 The two features are named (using the camel case codes from the feature catalogue) in the dataset featureCode.
 The feature description datasets SurfaceCurrent and WaterLevel describe the attributes of each feature type.
 The feature description datasets are given the same names as the values in the featureCode dataset, which are the camel case codes of the features from the XML feature catalogue.
 Each feature description dataset is an array of compound type elements, whose components are the 8 components specified in Table 10c-8.
-The chunk dimensions for the data itself are provided in the chunking attribute of each feature description dataset (shown in the two panels at the top right in the Figure).

 Figure 10c-8 – Example of Group_F